martin-brennan/writing.martin-brennan.com/_posts/2020-05-28-the-marrow-king-rises.md

 Well, this brings us to the end of another edition.
 Until next time, may you walk in the golden light of the Dawn God.

-_This post is the latest edition of my Weekly Proclamation series.
-You can find all the posts in the series [here](/weekly-updates)._
+_This post is the latest edition of my Dispatches series.
+You can find all the posts in the series [here](/dispatches)._